zonneplan/KiBot/README.md

 ### Usage of Github Actions

+Note: You can also use --quick-start functionality with GitHub actions, and example is this [workflow](https://github.com/INTI-CMNB/kibot_variants_arduprog/blob/master/.github/workflows/kibot_action_quick_start.yml)

 You need to put a [config.kibot.yaml](#configuration) file into the KiCad project folder.

 Here is an example of workflow file using the GitHub Action: